NTUHEP-Tstar/TstarAnalysis/README.md

 ### General structure (in alphabetical order)

+* [`AdditionalSelector`](AdditionalSelector) All EDM plugins required to further select events to dedicated signal/control regions.

-* [`BaseLineSelector`](BaseLineSelector): All EDM plugins and functions required to strip MINIAOD files to baseline requirements
+* [`BaseLineSelector`](BaseLineSelector): All EDM plugins and functions required to strip MINIAOD files to baseline requirements and basic variable caching

 * [`Common`](Common): Utility functions and classes that are specific for this analysis, but is used among multiple sub routines.

-* [`CompareDataMC`](CompareDataMC): Plotting classes for comparing quantities between data and monte-carlo
+* [`CompareDataMC`](CompareDataMC): Plotting classes for comparing quantities between data and Monte Carlo

+* [`EventWeight`](EventWeight): All EDM classes required for caching event weighting information to events.

 * [`LimitCalc`](LimitCalc): Preparing objects to pass to [Higgs Combine Package], and also plot results into graphs.
-Includes validation subprocess
+Includes validation sub-processes

 * [`ModifiedHitFit`](ModifiedHitFit): Modified version of [`TopQuarkAnalysis/TopHitFit/`] (https://github.com/cms-sw/cmssw/tree/CMSSW_8_1_X/TopQuarkAnalysis/TopHitFit) package from the official CMSSW

 * [`RootFormat`](RootFormat): All classes with dictionaries for ROOT goes here.

 * [`RunSequence`](RunSequence): All instances where running over large numbers of datasets is placed here.
 Includes utility scripts for crab/lfn job submissions.
-EDM Files are also stored here (never tracked by git).

 * [`TstarMassReco`](TstarMassReco): Algorithms for computing mass reconstruction.
-Includes interfaces for reconstructor classes and cmsRun
+Includes interfaces for reconstruction classes and cmsRun

 ### General guideline in subpackages